Congratulations on your acceptance to Southern New Hampshire University! We are excited for you to join our community.

 - Federal Student Loans (must be repaid)

-To accept an offered Federal Direct Student Loan, you will need to complete Entrance Loan Counseling and sign a Direct Loan Master Promissory Note, both of which can be done through the Federal Student Aid website.
+To accept an offered Federal Direct Student Loan, you will need to complete Entrance Loan Counseling and sign a Direct Loan Master Promissory Note, both of which can be done online at studentaid.gov.
+If you have not yet applied for Federal Financial Aid, please do so by visiting fafsa.gov.
+SNHU’s school code is 002580.

-Please note that payment of your balance is due in full by August 1, 2021.
+Please note: Payment arrangements for your fall semester tuition balance is due in full by August 6, 2021.

 Before Classes Begin